helio4/my-web-portfolio/README.md

 2. Taking the design and Angular capabilities into account, I conceptualized the structure of the site: how I would break down the different UI elements into Angular components, the behavior of said elements, et cetera.
 3. I created the basic modules and components I would need and wrote the basic HTML structure.
 4. I applied styling using SCSS, following a mobile-first approach, as I worked my way up with the different resolutions.
 The final product was a responsive design that would work in all kinds of modern devices.
-5. Using TypeScript I wrote the animations and the logic of the website.
+5. Using TypeScript, I wrote the animations and the logic of the website.
-6. Using Cloudflare I configured my DNS for <a href="https://jemarhe.com">jemarhe.com</a>, and finally deployed the website using GitHub Pages.
+6. Using Cloudflare, I configured my DNS for <a href="https://jemarhe.com">jemarhe.com</a> and finally deployed the website using GitHub Pages.

 ## Used Technologies